Akhathuto/Edgtec-Trends/README.md

 ## Powered by EDGTEC

-`utrend` is proudly developed by **EDGTEC**, a forward-thinking technology company based in South Africa.
+`EdgTec` is proudly developed by **EDGTEC**, a forward-thinking technology company based in South Africa.

 **Our Mission:** To empower creators and businesses with innovative, accessible, and intelligent software solutions.
 We believe in leveraging the power of artificial intelligence to solve real-world challenges and unlock new creative potential.